zargovv/discore.js/README.md

       permLevel: 0, // Runs noPermsRun() method if tests not passed.
       description: undefined,
       usage: undefined,
+      once: false, // Unloads after first use if true.
     };
     // If key and name are null then they will be defined as file name.
     // For example, test.js is gonna be 'test'